The main Navigation tabs at top of each page are Metric - inputs in millimeters (mm) For Inch versions,

 The main Navigation tabs at top of each page are for the Metric versions of Calculators.

-If there's an Imperial version, directly under the larger tab with calculator name is a smaller tab marked Imperial
+If there's an Inch version, directly under the larger tab with calculator name is a smaller tab marked Inch

 for the Feet and Inch version.